Ryan Thomas (footballer): PSV

 On 10 August 2018, Thomas joined reigning Eredivisie champions PSV for an undisclosed fee on a three-year contract.
 The move was described by former New Zealand and Eredivisie footballer Ivan Vicelich as one of the biggest deals ever by a New Zealander.
 Just days after signing, however, Thomas sustained a knee injury in training; originally thought to be only a minor sprain, it was later discovered to be a serious anterior cruciate ligament tear, meaning Thomas spent the rest of the season sidelined.
 As part of his rehabilitation, Thomas spent time working with Olympic swimming champion Pieter van den Hoogenband.

 On 6 October 2019, after 14 months out injured, Thomas finally made his debut for PSV as an 85th minute substitute for Érick Gutiérrez in a 4−1 win over VVV Venlo.

 After four injury-riddled seasons, during which he had four surgeries on his knee in total, Thomas was released by PSV in June 2022.

 Return to PEC Zwolle

-On 26 October 2022, Dutch side PEC Zwolle now playing in the Eerste Divisie announced that they had resigned Thomas.
+On 26 October 2022, Dutch side PEC Zwolle now playing in the Eerste Divisie announced that they had re-signed Thomas.

+In August 2024, it was announced that PEC Zwolle had extended Thomas’s contract until mid-2025.